 Consider your window cleaning.
 Some window designs allow for easy release and tilt in options for easy cleaning of outside panes.

 Privacy – Privacy can be a major concern for bathroom and entryway windows.
 For locations where added privacy is a top priority consider privacy or obscure glass options.
 These options provide the privacy you need while still allowing the natural light benefits that a window adds to your home.

 Curb appeal – Aside from the type of house you own, windows and doors contribute the largest impact to curb appeal.
 Choose windows that are going to complement the structure and design of your home for the side of your home that can be viewed from the street.
-Select framing materials that will fit with your existing siding.

 Safety – Safety and security is a concern for all homeowners.
 We all want to feel safe and comfortable in our own homes so it is wise to choose window designs that can help accomplish this goal.
 For first floor rooms, consider picture and awning or casement windows as these are very difficult to pry open from the outside when locked.
 Tempered glass could be a viable option for you if you are concerned about small children hurting themselves of shattered glass.
 Tempered glass is extremely strong and when it does break, it shatters into small pebble-like pieces without sharp edges.